jnplonte/express-api/README.md

 - Build typescript by running `npm run build:development`
 - Get global config by running `npm run generate:config`
 - Generate documentation by running `npm run generate:docs`
-- Install database data migraion by running `npm run migrate`
 - Install database mock data by running `npm run seed`

 ### How to Use

-- run `npm start` it will listen to http://localhost:8383 with authorization Bearer
+- run `npm start` it will listen to http://localhost:8383 with authorization Header

-### Creating Models and Migrations

-- create global models `npm run create:model -- <name of the model>`

-### Creating Seeders

-- create global seeders `npm run create:seed -- seed-<name of the seeder>`

 ### Testing